NextGenSec-Github/AI.ML-Security/README.md

-# ML-Security
+# AI/ML-Security

 🔐 Protect Your Machine Learning Models and Data

-Welcome to the ML-Security repository, your one-stop destination for understanding and implementing robust security practices for machine learning.
+Welcome to the AI/ML-Security repository, your one-stop destination for understanding and implementing robust security practices for machine learning.

-## :bulb: What We Offer
+## :bulb: Topics & Projects

 - 🌐 **Threat Landscape Exploration:** Dive into the ever-evolving world of machine learning security, covering adversarial attacks, data poisoning, and more.